 Boing.
 Maybe you even have one of these wobblers on your desk or dashboard.
 They remind me of people.
 When we’re younger we have an idea of our lives that is unperturbed.
 It’s starts as a straight line.
 We have a general direction and lots of energy and we see no reason why our crisp clean dreams won’t line up.

-Over time, and by nature, the swings always reduce in intensity as you learn to let your internal arguments go.
-And by the time you’re life is too still, a part of you will be secretly conspiring to get some drama back.
+Over time, and by nature, the swings always reduce in intensity as we learn to let our internal arguments go.
+And by the time our life is too still, a part of us will be secretly conspiring to get some drama back.
 Because deep down our spirit likes that drama.
-You can tell because, when you stop to think about it, most of our wobbles actually originate with us.
+We can tell because, when we stop to think about it, most of our wobbles actually originate with us.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.